Information Technology Security Incident

 Ambulatory Care

-Residents receive their ambulatory care experience at a Capital Health Primary Care office with Dr. Sarah Sordo, Dr. Oscar Perez or Dr. Sumiya Ahmed.
-This experience is designed to expose residents to the breadth and depth of medical problems seen in the office setting allowing residents to be involved in the full range of activities seen in the outpatient setting, including the coordination of care and communication between specialists, hospital-based, and primary-care physicians.
+Residents receive their ambulatory care experience at a Capital Health Primary Care office with Dr. Sarah Sordo, Dr. Maria Lugo or Dr. Sumiya Ahmed.
+This experience (4 weeks) is designed to expose residents to the breadth and depth of medical problems seen in the office setting allowing residents to be involved in the full range of activities seen in the outpatient setting, including the coordination of care and communication between specialists, hospital-based, and primary-care physicians.

 Night Float